sprintertech/sprinter-sdk/docs/docs/api/get-started.md

   - Token aggregation
   - Token aggregation with contract call

-Explore each section to understand how to make the most out of the Gopher API.
+Explore each section to understand how to make the most out of the Sprinter API.